 The Home Exchange is currently closed but will be back in the near future.
 You can still register your property using the link above but no searches can be made until we are finished working on the Exchange.
 Please contact us if you have any questions.

 Orwell’s secure, full assured and fixed term residents can undertake a mutual exchange (a swap) with another social housing residents.
 This includes residents of ours or another Housing Association’s, a Council and some other social housing providers or charities.

 For secure residents this is their right and for other residency types this is a contractual agreement.

 Residents of sheltered and extra care housing can only exchange with a person who also needs the support service and special facilities.

-Most of our shorthold, starter and demoted residents do not have this right, although in exceptional cases we may permit it in supported housing, so long as each resident needs the support provided by each landlord, and agrees to sign a support contract.
+Most of our shorthold residents do not have this right, although in exceptional cases we may permit it in supported housing, so long as each resident needs the support provided by each landlord, and agrees to sign a support contract.